One of the ‘joys’ of a market crash is that it enables us to test all those asset allocation theories in real-time. Yay!

 The markets have rallied since.
 They were only down -15.45% when everyone knocked off for the weekend on 10 April.

-This glib summary understates the drama endured by anyone who paid (too much) attention to the market.
+This glib summary understates the drama endured by anyone who stared in horror at this most shocking of bear markets.
 Many days over the period have seen wild mood swings.
 The situation has been volatile and movements more violent than normal.
 It’s been easy to be swept up in the emotion of it all – thanking the heavens for every rally and then wondering where the bottom is as we lurch back down again.

 World’s.
 Worst.
 Rollercoaster.2